-Figure 11-14: Visual comparison of composite database with estimated Au grades for Section A-B
+Figure 14-14: Visual comparison of composite database with estimated Au grades for Section A-B

-A scattergram comparing the composite Au grades to the modeled Au grades is shown in Figure 11-15.
+A scattergram comparing the composite Au grades to the modeled Au grades is shown in Figure 14-15.
 The highest grade is in the composite data, which is expected.
 The highest variance is in the composites as expected.
 The mean average grade is identical as expected.
-The QP is confident that there are no biases in the 2021 MRE for the Livengood Gold Project.
+The author is confident that there are no biases in the 2021 MRE for the Livengood Gold Project.
 The Livengood 2021 MRE can be relied upon for economic analyses.

-Figure 11-15: Scattergram comparing global estimated Au grade to composite database Au values
+Figure 14-15: Scattergram comparing global estimated Au grade to composite database Au values

-One final validation of the model is summarized in Figure 11-16.
+One final validation of the model is summarized in Figure 14-16.
 Here is displayed the grades from south to north on 10-meter increments.
 This chart is a swath plot; often referred to as a drift analysis.
 This is used to verify that there is no local bias to the estimation of gold grades.
 The light dotted line represents the nearest composite grades that were used to estimate the block grades.
 A visual check shows that the sample grades are most erratic, which is indicative of the highest variance.
 The blue solid line represents the NN estimate, which is smoother than the sample grades yet less smooth than the ID3, which is represented by the solid red line.
 These results indicate that there is no bias in the local estimation of grades for Livengood.

-Figure 11-16: Swath plot through Section A-B
+Figure 14-16: Swath plot through Section A-B

-11.12 Resource Classification
+14.12 Resource Classification

-Mineral resources are classified in accordance with §229.1302(d)(1)(iii)(A) (Item 1302(d)(1)(iii)(A) of Regulation S-K).
-Mineralization at Livengood has been categorized as Inferred mineral resources, indicated mineral resources and measured mineral resources, based upon increasing levels of confidence in various physical characteristics of the deposit.
-Drill hole spacing, search neighborhoods, metallurgical characterization, geological confidence and many other factors were used to give the QP confidence in the mineral resource estimate for the Project (2021 MRE).
-RDA is satisfied that the geological modeling for Livengood honors the geological information and knowledge of the mineral deposit.
+Mineral resources are classified according to CIM Definitions Standards, which are incorporated by reference in NI 43-101.
+Mineralization at Livengood has been categorized as Inferred Mineral Resources, Indicated Mineral Resources and Measured Mineral Resources, based upon increasing levels of confidence in various physical characteristics of the deposit.
+Drill hole spacing, search neighborhoods, metallurgical characterization, geological confidence and many other factors were used to give the author confidence in the Mineral Resource Estimate for the Project (2021 MRE).
+The author is satisfied that the geological modeling for Livengood honors the geological information and knowledge of the mineral deposit.
 The location of the samples and the assay data are sufficiently reliable to support resource evaluation.

 Classification of mineral resources for Livengood are based on the distance to the nearest samples used to derive the gold grade for each individual block in the deposit.
-Massive stibnite veins are classified as Indicated mineral resources.
-No massive stibnite veins have been classified as Measured mineral resources.
-RDA has classified the mineral resources according to Table 11-10 which summarizes the sources and degree of uncertainty considered by RDA.
+Massive stibnite veins are classified as Indicated Mineral Resources.
+No massive stibnite veins have been classified as Measured Mineral Resources.
+Classification criteria are summarized in Table 14-10.